 committing an act that potentially contributes to the wrongdoing of

-criminals know they won’t be reported and consequently commit another crime, this connivance becomes complicit connivance The same holds
+they won’t be reported and consequently commit another crime, the

+non-reporter’s connivance becomes complicit connivance.
+The same holds

 true for condoning, consorting, and contiguity.
 These terms